To Pastures New

 Ernie went to pastures new in the spring of his fifth year after I had done a couple of intros with him.

 He is now in the UK competing in dressage under Mr. Vivaldi and generally having fun doing riding club shows and events.
+In 2011 Ernie won the riding horse class at the BRC Festival of the Horse at Aston le Walls.
+Ernie was 'THE' riding club horse!

 We had a ball with Ernie when he was a baby and he was an absolute superstar in teaching my partner to ride.